ecboghiu/inflation/README.md

 Below is a simple complete ready-to-run example that shows that the W distribution is incompatible with the triangle scenario with quantum sources by showing that a specific semidefinite programming relaxation is infeasible:

 ```
-from causalinflation import InflationProblem, InflationSDP
+from inflation import InflationProblem, InflationSDP
 import numpy as np

 P_W = np.zeros((2, 2, 2, 1, 1, 1))